CLOSE Close

 Create a profile Make a one-time payment

-New base charge and rate increase will go into effect April 1, 2023
+The final phase of base charge implementation will go into effect April 1, 2024

 The PUD’s board approved the implementation of a base charge to its residential electric service rates (Schedule 7) on Nov.
 19, 2019.
 After being delayed on March 23, 2021, due to the pandemic, it was officially implemented on April 1, 2022.